 4- My grandfather had diabetes and had to go to Charleston every six months for his checkup.

-5- She exercised (to make herself a priority so she could feel her best)
+5- Self Care.
+She exercised to make herself a priority so she could feel her best

 6- They moved to be together, but really just to support one another.